arnold-c/reproducible-research/guideline.md

     - Be sure to choose `Python 3.x`, not `Python 2.x`, as it's the newer version and is forwards-compatible.
     - Be sure to only install for one user, not the whole system
     - Be sure to select `Add Anaconda to my PATH environment variable` under Advanced Options
-    - Be sure to install Anaconda to the `H:\` drive on your computer, as this is where your data lives.
-To do this you will need to manually edit the installation path within the Anaconda installer wizard, otherwise it will end up in the `C:\` drive
+    - Be sure to install Anaconda to the drive where your data lives.
+To do this you will need to manually edit the installation path within the Anaconda installer wizard, otherwise it will automatically end up in the `C:\` drive
-        - This is OK if you are able to store data on this drive, and therefore can create your repositories within the `C:\` drive.
-        - Worst case scenario you can use the command `cd "H:/..."` at the top of the notebook to specify the relevant path to your data, but this is bad practice for the reasons mentioned [above](#structuring-a-project).
 - Use `kernels` to connect your programming language of choice with python and the notebook
     - To see how to get a particular language to work in Jupyter Notebooks, please click on the appropriate language:
         - [Stata](#installing-the-stata-kernel)